-Now, this paper analyzes the manipulation decisions of both firms if both firms manipulate online reviews.
-This paper is interested in cases where both firms play a role in the equilibrium.
-Therefore, the conditions and are to ensure that the equilibrium prices and demands are positive.
+At this point, this paper analyzes the manipulation decisions of both firms if they manipulate online reviews.
+This paper is interested in cases in which both firms play a role in equilibrium.
+Therefore, the conditions and ensure that the equilibrium prices and demands are positive, respectively.
 The outcomes are summarized in the following propositions.
 The proof and all the denotations that are not shown in Table 1 can be seen in Appendix A.3.

 Proposition 10

-When the platform chooses to govern, suppose that both firms engage in manipulation, they will be better off compared to no manipulation if and only if and .
-Under the conditions and , there are two cases.
+When the platform chooses to govern, suppose that both firms engage in manipulation, they will be better off compared to the no manipulation scenario if and only if and .
+Under the conditions and , there are two cases:

-(1) , , or ;
+(1) , , or ; and